Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 That’s happened to me.
 Sometimes people found my photos online and had no idea how to reach me.
 I’m not proud of that, but it’s something I’m working to correct.
-If you have potential to sell either a photograph or a photography service, make sure they know how to contact you.
+If you have the potential to sell either a photograph or a photography service, make sure they know how to contact you.

 Take Your Time Creating Your Photography Portfolio

-I actually liked the way my old site presented my portfolio.
+I liked the way my old site presented my portfolio.
 It was grand and easy to navigate.

 Replicating that experience with the software I use now is a bit problematic.
 There’s also another concern.

 It’s time I updated my photos to be more representative of the work that I want to do.
-My vision for these photos have higher production values, higher costs, and some problems to solve that I never had to address before.
+My vision for these photos has higher production values, higher costs, and some problems to solve that I never had to address before.

 That’s the price of upping your game, though.
-Now excuse me while I go try to find someone with an elephant and an owl for my next photo session.
+Now excuse me while I try to find someone with an elephant and an owl for my next photo session.